 To learn more about the trail of paper from the time it leaves the consumer to when it is made into new products, please check out the videos below:

+Plastic is a general term used to describe a wide variety of resins and polymers that have different characteristics and uses.
+There are two main types of plastic resins/polymers: Thermoplastic and Thermoset.
 Thermoplastic polymers can be heated and formed, then heated and formed again and again.
 The shape of the polymer molecules allow it to flow under pressure when heated above their melting point.
 For this reason, these types of plastics are more easily remade into new products.
+Thermoset polymers undergo a chemical change when they are heated.
+After they are heated and formed, these molecules cannot be re-heated and re-formed.
+This impedes the recycling of this type of plastic. |

 Discarded plastic products and packaging make up a growing portion of Municipal Solid Waste (MSW); the Environmental Protection Agency (EPA) estimates that plastic waste accounts for about one-fifth of all waste in the waste stream.
 Currently, Americans consume over 29 billion plastic water bottles annually, and 8 out of ten of them end up in a landfill or incinerator.